 Enter the mode, identity, username and password, as required.

 The fields that appear depend on the type of wireless security for the network.
 You may not need to enter all of these items.

-Select “Show password” to have the password displayed.
+If you want, turn on “Show password” to have the password displayed.